mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 where,

  - ``template name`` is user defined name/Id of that specific template.
 Must correspond to the name defined under the :ref:`j_templates` card.
- - ``output file`` is the path dir to where the cross sections will be written to.
+ - ``output file`` is the path dir + file name to where the cross sections will be written to.

 **Notes:**